ReubenMathew/EECS4313/assignments/assignment 1/3.1 Bug Reports in Mozilla Firefox files/Mozilla bug report 112785.md

 Actual Results:  First email-address apears for each reciepient.

+### New or old bug:

+Old bug

+The bug was found in a previous bug report link: https://bugzilla.mozilla.org/show_bug.cgi?id=111274

 <!--
 ### Things to consider in a bug report
 - Is the summary short (about 50-70 characters) and descriptive?